hoffmann06/plugin-idealo-user-guide/documents/user_guide_en.md

 8. **Save** the settings.<br/>
 → The event procedure is saved.

+_Table 6: Event procedure for automatically sending returns to idealo_

 |**Setting** |**Option**                         |**Selection** |
 |:---        |:---                               |:--- |
 |Event       |**Order generation: New return**   | |